-RoomSketcher Home Designer is a great tool for planning a home office or study.
-You can try out different furniture layouts without moving the furniture around in real life, choose your desired wall colour and plan shelving and storage for the room.
+The RoomSketcher App is a great app for planning a home office or study.
+You can try out different furniture layouts without moving the furniture around in real life, choose your desired wall color and plan shelving and storage for the room.

 After much discussion in the RoomSketcher office, here are our 10 essential things to consider when planning, designing and maintaining your home office or study.

-Buying a decent desk and chair for your home office will always be worth every penny if it prevents you from back pain problems in the future.
+Buying a decent desk and chair for your home office will always be worth every penny if it reduces back pain problems in the future.
 Make sure your desk is big enough to fit both your computer and anything else necessary to do your work.

 Being too hot in the summer and too cold in the winter is an unwelcome distraction from your work.
 Make sure you have a reliable way of heating and cooling the room when the temperatures fluctuate in the summer and winter.